-ic.quant.trans A logical indicating whether or not a marginal quantile transformation using a t-distribution or user-supplied marginal distribution (stored in perm.mat) should be applied to the multivariate normal null distribution.
-Defaults for marg.null and marg. par exist, but can also be specified by the user (see below).
-Default is tion to use for quantile transformation.
+If ic.quant.trans=TRUE, a character string naming the marginal null distribution to use for quantile transformation.
 Can be one of, 't' or 'perm'.
 Default is 'NULL', in which case the marginal null distribution is selected based on choice of test statistics.
 Defaults explained below.
 If 'perm', the user must supply a vector or matrix of test statistics corresponding to another marginal null distribution, perhaps one created externally by the user, and possibly referring to empirically derived marginal permutation distributions, although the statistics could represent any suitable choice of marginal null distribution.